top of page

 Holistic Nutrition Coach (Arhanta Online Academy)

-I am a Swedish, ocean loving, flow sequencing and playlist making yogini and yoga teacher.
+I am a Swedish, ocean loving, flow sequencing and playlist making yogini, yoga teacher and animal rights advocate.
 Before moving to Cornwall in 2021, I lived on the Caribbean coast of Colombia, teaching daily yoga classes whilst running a surf school and caring for stray animals.
 I am passionate about our planet and hold a Master's degree in trans-disciplinary sustainability.

-I started traveling the world and practicing yoga around the same time in my life, roughly 13 years ago.
-My yoga practice became a way for me to turn into myself in the midst of change.
-Whenever I came to a new country I would find a yoga class to join or roll out my mat in nature to practice.
-In a beautiful way, yoga became an essential part of both my travels and me as a person, and helped me to stay connected to myself and my own truth while being on the move and meeting new faces and places.
+I started traveling the world and practicing yoga around the same time in my life, about 14 years ago.
+My yoga practice became a steady seat in the midst of change, but also a way for me to get to know new places and faces.
+Whenever I came to a new country I would find a teacher to practice with or a beautiful place in nature where I could roll out my mat to flow, or sometimes just sit in peace.
+In a beautiful way, yoga became an essential part of both my travels and me as a person, and helped me to stay connected to myself whilst being on the move.

 bottom of page